pythonai170624/pages/temp2.md

 ### What is Variance?

-Variance measures how much your model's predictions would fluctuate if you trained it on different datasets.
+Variance measures how much your model's predictions would fluctuate (=change frequently) if you trained it on different datasets.
 It represents the model's sensitivity to the specific data points used for training.

 - **High variance** indicates that your model is overly sensitive to small fluctuations in the training data
 - **Examples of high-variance models**: High-degree polynomials, deep decision trees, models with too many parameters